 The PhD curriculum consists of six core areas of 90 credit hours.
 The MSN to PhD can use up to 30 credit hours from their Master of Science in Nursing course work.
+BSN-PhD students take 12 "bridge core credits" and then have an additional 18 credits to take where they and their faculty mentor discuss the best options to enhance the student's PhD research focus.

-Core BSN to PhD MSN to PhD Professional Development Core 8 credits 6 credits Nursing Theory Core 9 credits 6 credits Nursing Science Research Major 21 credits 15 credits Nursing Science Concentration 24 credits 8 credits Minor, external or internal 12 credits 9 credits Dissertation 16 credits 16 credits
+Core BSN to PhD MSN to PhD Professional Development Core 6 credits 6 credits Nursing Theory Core 6 credits 6 credits Nursing Science Research Major 15 credits 15 credits Nursing Science Concentration 8 credits 8 credits Minor, external or internal 9-12 credits 9-12 credits

+Dissertation 16 credits 16 credits